 Tailor your social media report

-In the next step, we look at the essentials of a social media report, for example including a variety of dashboards in your report.
-Create several dashboards with different purposes, e.g. one for content marketing or a dedicated customer service dashboard, so that you always have the right data in one place.
-You can also take look at how social media analytics can improve your customer service.
+Keep in mind: Create several dashboards with different purposes, e.g. one for the content marketing team or one for the customer service team, so that you always have the right data in one place.

 Benchmark your performance